andres20980/kasten-docs/docs/usage.md

 ### Viewing Policy Activity â

-Once you have created a policy and have navigated back to the main dashboard, you will see the selected applications quickly switch from unmanaged to non-compliant (i.e., a policy covers the objects but no action has been taken yet).
-They will switch to compliant as snapshots and backups are run as scheduled or manually and the application enters a protected state.
-You can also scroll down on the page to see the activity, how long each snapshot took, and the generated artifacts.
-Your page will now look similar to this:
+After creating a policy and navigating back to the dashboard, the application status is updated from Unmanaged to Non-Compliant , indicating a policy exists but has not successfully run within the specified frequency.
+This status will change to Compliant upon successful completion of a scheduled or manual run of the policy.
+The page will now look similar to this:

-More detailed job information can be obtained by clicking on the in-progress or completed jobs.
+Scrolling down on the page provides visibility into individual action activity.
+More detailed information can be obtained by clicking on the in-progress or completed jobs.

 ### Manual Policy Runs â

-It is possible to manually create a policy run by going to the policy page and clicking the run once button on the desired policy.
-Note that any artifacts created by this action will not be eligible for automatic retirement and will need to be manually cleaned up.
+It is possible to manually run a policy by going to the Policies page and clicking the Run Once menu option on the desired policy.
+Note that unless an expiration time is specified, any artifacts created by this action will not be eligible for automatic retirement and will need to be manually removed.

+It is also possible to run a policy manually on the Policy View page.
+First, navigate to the Policy View page by clicking on the policy row or clicking the View menu option on the desired policy.
+Then, click the Run Once button on the Policy View page.

 ### Pausing Policies â

-It is possible to pause new runs of a policy by going to the policy page and clicking the pause button on the desired policy.
-Once a policy is resumed by clicking the resume button, the next policy run will be at the next scheduled time after the policy is resumed.
+It is possible to pause new scheduled runs of a policy by going to the Policies page and clicking the Pause menu option on the desired policy.

+Once a policy is paused, it can be resumed by clicking the Resume menu option on the desired policy.
+Resuming a policy will allow begin running on it's scheduled frequency again.

+Policies can also be paused and resumed from the Policy View page.
+First, navigate to the Policy View page by clicking on the policy row or clicking the View menu option on the desired policy.
+Then, click the Pause or Resume button on the Policy View page.

-Paused policies do not generate skipped jobs and are ignored for the purposes of compliance.
+Paused policies do not generate skipped jobs and are ignored for the
+    purposes of compliance.
 Applications that are only protected by paused policies are marked as unmanaged.

 ### Revalidating Policies â

 Revalidation is useful when a Policy becomes invalid.
 Policies that are invalid will not run and can result in a breach of compliance.
+To revalidate a policy, go to the Policies page and click the Revalidate menu option on the desired policy.

 ### Editing Policies â

-It is also possible to edit created policies by clicking the edit button on the policies page.
+Editing a policy is possible from the Policies page using the Edit menu option, or from the Policy View page by clicking the Edit button.
+This opens a dialog to modify the schedule, retention, and other configuration details.

 Policies, a Kubernetes Custom Resource (CR), can also be edited directly by manually modifying the CR's YAML through the dashboard or command